Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - Each bridge coming from the central building contains a new horizontal lift to make rotations faster for Mercenaries.
   - The arches on the top of each bridge have been removed to make rotations faster for Spies.
   - Cam.
 Net. support added with new cameras located on the Helipad.
+  - *Bug fixed:* Collision missing on door frames which allowed gameplay objects be placed inside them.